Sensory and social skills: Birth to 2 years

 - Able to be calmed by a caregiver when upset

 - Knows their own name and responds by looking when called

 - Has toy preferences and explores a variety of toys

 - Likes attention from others and will do behaviors to get reactions

 - Shows liking for affection and will hug/kiss familiar people

 - Plays with other children; seeks interactions with other children

-- Massaging...
-For development of touch sense or tactile awareness, provide your infant with massage to arms, legs and trunks.
+Massaging...
+For the development of touch sense or tactile awareness, provide your infant with massage to arms, legs and trunks.
 You can use baby lotion or oils if you like.
-Many YMCA's and other organizations offer great classes for infant massage.
+CHoR offers great classes for infant massage.
 This activity is great for bonding time with your child.

-Information provided by Sallie Tidman, OT/L, Director of Therapy Services, and Melanie Koch, Occupational Therapist.
+Information provided by Sallie Tidman, OT/L, Director of Therapy Services, Melanie Koch, Occupational Therapist, and Sarah Phillips, Occupational Therapist.